 Picture rustic Bulgarian mountain houses where you’ll stay with the owners and receive a true Bulgarian welcome.

 Germany's answer to the heavy rock music festival is Rock Am Ring.
-Black shirts and metal meet on a decommissioned Air Base in Mendig, a tiny town just south of Cologne.
+Black shirts and metal meet at the Nürburgring Grand Prix Grounds in Nürburg in Rhineland Germany.

-The festival itself has been around since 1985, but was relocated from Nürburg in 2015 after the owner refused to extend the contract.
-Rock Am Ring has cemented itself in history for many reasons, including creating a science experiment in 2007 where it tested the effects of mass bodies of people jumping simultaneously.
+The festival itself has been around since 1985 and has cemented itself in history for many reasons, including creating a science experiment in 2007 where it tested the effects of mass bodies of people jumping simultaneously.

 Starting the festivities at lunchtime each day and running into the early hours of the morning (2:30am curfew, folks) is Denmark’s Tinderbox Festival.
 Red, Blue and Magicbox stages are what you’ll have to decide between at this music festival, which features major artists from around the world, across various musical genres.

-Top Cultural and Food Festivals in Europe - June 2016
+Top cultural and food festivals in Europe - June 2021

 Quite possibly the most famous art festival in Europe, Art Basel brings hundreds of international galleries and their modern and contemporary works to the public space.